-Unless they make a legitimate run at the College Football Playoff, Auburn University may need a brand new head football coach in 2020.
-But there will never be another Gus Malzahn, and if you found yourself criticizing him and calling for his head in the past, I hope this family video gives you clarity that he, just like all of us, is another guy who takes on embarrassing moments during family vacations, just to put a smile on his daughters’ faces.
+Unless they make a legitimate run at the College Football Playoff, Auburn University may need a brand new head football coach after 2020.
+But there will never be another Gus Malzahn, and if you found yourself criticizing him and calling for his head in the past, I hope this family video gives you clarity that he, just like all of us, is another guy who takes on embarrassing moments during family vacations just to put a smile on his daughters’ faces.

 This article was originally published July 25, 2019.
 It’s aging like a fine wine.